maphew/zadam-trilium-wiki/Backup.md

 So in total you'll have at most 4 backups from different points in time which should protect you from various problems.
 These backups are stored by default in `backup` directory placed in the [[data directory]].

-This is only very basic backup solution and you're encouraged to add some better backup solution - e.g. backing up the [[document]] to cloud / different computer etc.
+This is only very basic backup solution, and you're encouraged to add some better backup solution - e.g. backing up the [[document]] to cloud / different computer etc.

 Note that [[synchronization]] provides also some backup capabilities by its nature of distributing the data to other computers.